uber-web/math.gl/docs/README.md

 ## License

 MIT license.
-The libraries that the core `math.gl` module are built on (e.g. gl-matrix) are also all open source and MIT licensed.
+The libraries that the core `@math.gl/core` module are built on (e.g. gl-matrix) are also all open source and MIT licensed.

 The `@math.gl/geospatial` and `@math.gl/culling` modules include Cesium-derived code which is Apache2 licensed.